babelomics/MIGNON/1_installation.md

 ## Troubleshooting

-If you have any doubt about MIGNON features, inputs and outputs, please contact us on the [issues](https://github.com/babelomics/MIGNON/issues) section!
+If you have any doubt about MIGNON features, inputs and outputs, please contact us on the [github issues](https://github.com/babelomics/MIGNON/issues) section!
 On the other hand, if you have trouble installing or executing Java, Docker or Cromwell, we encourage users to use their respective forums to address their questions.
 Finally, we strongly recommend to read the [5 minutes introduction](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/) to cromwell written by the developers of the tool.